Kind words from our loyal customers

-The Indian Corn that we sell is a Flint Corn.
+The Indian Corn that I sell is a Flint Corn.

 It is available in an individual packet of 300 seeds and is included in our Garden Security Collection also 300 seeds.
 This is a meal corn that makes an excellent corn bread and corn muffins.